vatpac-technology/sops/docs/controller-skills/towerstrips.md

 ## Usage

-After logging onto the network, open the plugin from the dropdown menu, and select the desired aerodrome, or type the ICAO code into the field.
+After logging onto the network, open the plugin from the dropdown menu, and select the desired aerodrome, or type the ICAO code into the text field.

 <figure markdown>
 ![Select Aerodrome](../controller-skills/img/ozstripsaerodromeselect.png){ width="700" }